 This collapsible bowl is made of silicone that is free of BPA toxins, and while it collapses on demand, it is sturdy while assembled and will not collapse while your feline family member is eating.
 This is not a great option for everyday home use, however, and the collapsible ridges can make it tough to get completely clean when wet food is offered at mealtime.

-You might also be interested in: 8 Best Luxury & Modern Cat Bowls in 2021 – Reviews & Top Picks
+- You might also be interested in: 8 Best Luxury & Modern Cat Bowls – Reviews & Top Picks

 Buyer’s Guide: Selecting the Best Slow Feed Cat Bowl